 Engage practitioners in the annual meeting.

-Serve on the Division’s Development Committee.

 Perform such additional duties as may be requested by the Division Chair.

 The Global-representative-at-large shall:

 Represent the perspectives of members from the full geographical range of division members.

 Participate in selecting the best paper to nominate for the Dexter Award or on other paper award committees, as requested by the Program Chair.